TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 As you might have guessed there's also a go-to IC for this application, the INA137.
 But same as before, this chip is far too expensive 💸 (less so but still).
 Instead I choose to use the OPA1677.

 But first we need to talk about what the hell phantom power is 👻.
 Phantom power is the standard way of powering devices through the same XLR cable that carries the audio signal.
 Instead of running a separate power line, 48V is applied equally to pins 2 and 3 of a balanced input relative to pin 1.
 Because the voltage is identical on both pins, it doesn't disturb the differential audio signal.
-Fortunately, IEC 61938:2018 outlines the technical specifications.
+Fortunately, there's a lot of places online to get the technical specifications (IEC 61938:2018 being the official document).
 Basically the max current is 10mA and you only need to connect a 6.81k resistors between each signal pin and the power source.
 On the schematic, this is the job of R22 and R24.
 If you would like to learn more about phantom I can recommend you read this page: https://sound-au.com/articles/p-48.htm

 Note that the specification says 6.81k but I instead used 6.8k, this is because apparently, at the time getting 6.8k resistors with a low tolerance was complicated 🤷.
 By choosing 6.81k the specifications ensured the proper tolerance.
 However these days it isn't really a problem anymore.

 Just after this is the protection circuit, first the signal goes through DC-blocking caps followed by protection resistors and protection diodes.
 This circuit ensures that the signal will never have a voltage so far from the absolute maximum that it's going to break something.
 You'll notice that they are marked as DNP 🤔.
-It turns out they clamped the signal too much so I just removed them.
+It turns out they clamped the signal too much so I just removed them and I'll be careful about what I plug in.
 If you have suggestions please let me know!

 The signal is then biased to 2.5V and fed to an OPA1677 configured as a simple buffer after which the signal goes through some passives and then goes to the PCM1808!